andresgutgon/community-maps-builde/doc/data-model.md

     - `credit_and_fee` - Combination of both.
   - `mileage` - (KILOMETRAJE) User compromises a certain amount of mileage to be used on the vehicle.

-** Not all of type of crowdfounding can be mixed.
+** Not all of type of crowdfunding can be mixed.